-Ok I know this sounds funny, but I honestly did not know that newborns don’t sleep thru the night.
+Ok I know this sounds funny, but I honestly did not know that newborns don’t sleep through the night.
 People kept telling me, “Oh get some rest and sleep now before the baby comes”.
 And I would just assume they’re giving me a hard time because of course being a mom I will have more responsibility and more work, but I did not know that they meant it literal.
-This was the biggest shock to me and the thought of a newborn not sleeping thru the night, did not cross my mind at all.
+This was the biggest shock to me and the thought of a newborn not sleeping through the night, did not cross my mind at all.

-I still remember that first night when we got home from the hospital, I was so exhausted from labor and delivery I could not wait to get into bed and get a full nights rest.
+I still remember that first night when we got home from the hospital, I was so exhausted from labor and delivery I could not wait to get into bed and get a full night’s rest.
 Ha!
-Little did I know that for the next couple months that I would forget the meaning of Rest.
+Little did I know that for the next couple of months that I would forget the meaning of Rest.
 So here I am finally in my own bed, so exhausted but so blessed and thankful to God for this miracle to our family, I close my eyes and 5 minutes later I hear a “Wah Wah”.
 Halfway asleep I got up to check on the baby why is she crying, I fed her less than 30 mins ago, Maybe she’s hungry, so I breastfed her and she fell asleep.
 But while I was feeding her she pooped her diaper, so while I was changing her diaper she woke up and started to get fussy again, and that about sums up my night.
 In the morning I called my mom and told her “Mom, something is wrong with my baby?
 She did not want to sleep at night”, and my mom just could not stop laughing, she knew exactly what I was talking about.

 I’m laughing at myself right now(and you’re welcome to join) as I am writing this how inexperienced and unprepared I was.
-I mean babies are humans just like me, I sleep thru the night why wouldn’t they?
-Babies timing system has not yet developed and they simply cannot sleep thru the night, also they need to be fed often which is hard work for them and they need time to rest.
+I mean babies are humans just like me, I sleep through the night why wouldn’t they?
+Babies’ timing system has not yet developed and they simply cannot sleep thru the night, also they need to be fed often which is hard work for them and they need time to rest.